nickp60/riboSeed/README.md

 ## 0: Preprocessing

 ### `scan`
-`scan` preprocesses sequences straight from a multifasta or  one or more fasta.
+`scan` preprocesses reference sequences straight from a multifasta or  one or more fasta.
 The issue with many legacy annotations, assemblies, and scaffold collections is rDNAs are often poorly annotated at best, and unannotated at worst.
 This is shortcut to happiness without using the full Prokka annotation scheme.
 It requires [`barrnap`](http://www.vicbioinformatics.com/software.barrnap.shtml) and seqret (from [`emboss`](http://www.ebi.ac.uk/Tools/emboss/))  to be available in your path.
 #### Usage

 riboScan can either use a directory of fastas or one (multi)fasta file.
 If using a directory of fastas, provide the appropriate extension using the `-e` option.
 If using a (multi)fasta as input, it write out each entry to its own fasta in the `contigs` subdirectory that it makes in the output.
 For each of the fastas, the script renames complex headers (sketchy), scans with barrnap and captures the output gff.
 It then edits the gff to add fake incrementing locus_tags, and uses the original sequence file through seqret to make a GenBank file that contains just annotated rRNA features.
 The last step is a concatenation which, whether or not there are multiple files, makes a single (possibly multi-entry) genbank file perfect for riboSeed-ing.